 As a leader in your company, you understand the importance of the employee experience.
 You spend countless hours thinking about how to best develop and engage your people in order to build a world-class organization.
 As an executive you invest time and resources to recruit and retain top talent while consistently allocating budget to create a culture where your people can thrive.
-Yet the fact remains that only 13% of employees are engaged in the workplace.
+Yet the fact remains that 85% of employees are not engaged or actively disengaged at work.
 While your company may be performing better than the statistics, there is always room for improvement.

 Recent studies and insights show that a big piece of the puzzle to unleash employee potential lies in providing what they are already asking for - experiences.
 In particular, providing immersive learning experiences are a proven way to both recognize and develop your employees.
 By capitalizing on the science which links immersive travel experiences to happiness and productivity, leaders across the C-Suite and human resource departments can unlock the untapped potential of their employees.

 Here at Ignite, we have a decade of experience empowering companies to build a diverse and thriving culture.
 We do this through experiences that elevate purpose, promote inclusion and cultivate leaders.
 In this article, we are excited to share with you the science behind powerful immersive experiences and how they can generate significant ROI for your company.
 We will also review an in-depth case study by IBM on their highly successful cultural immersion program and demonstrate how Ignite can provide purpose-based experiences that develop the skills your employees need to lead in a complex world.

 The Science and Benefits of Immersive Experiences